 Sadiq Khan’s housing mission might be briefly summarised as trying to make the supply of new homes in London better fit the shape of London’s housing needs.
 Good for him, because the current mismatch is absurd.
-The chart from Savills below, produced earlier this year, makes the point, well, graphically.
+A chart from Savills makes the point, well, graphically.
 The supply forecast for sub-market homes to rent falls miles short of the demand for them, as does that for what Savills calls “lower mainstream” homes, costing less than £315,000.
 Meanwhile, at the other end of the scale, there are more properties priced upwards of £850,000 in the pipeline than people wanting to buy them.

 That, presumably, helps explain why the highest end of the capital’s housing market has cooled recently, although, as LSE London’s recent report for Khan on the effects of overseas investors shows, that might actually hurt rather than help the supply of lower-cost homes, such are the perversities of housing finance.
 So what’s a London Mayor supposed to do?